How do I register for a class?

 Is there a minimum age to apply to the program?

-Yes--any student in 5th grade or above is welcome to take the corresponding placement test.
-Students in 4th grade and younger can register for the Group Y Exam -- however, they need to place into the top Y Group to be admitted into the program.
+Yes--any student who in the Fall will be in 5th grade or above is welcome to take the corresponding placement test.
+Students who will be in 4th grade or below can register for the Group Y Exam -- however, they need to place into the top Y Group to be admitted into the program.